ratschlab/medical-reports-deidentification/docs/rules_and_tuning.md

 is actually meant, it is not straightforward to capture these in patterns.
 This could be addressed in future extensions.

+#### Information Extraction for Dates

+Additionally to recognizing dates in text, the annotation pipeline also attempts to infer the structure of dates.
+This includes determining the date format, e.g. "dd.MM.yyyy" as well as to extract day, month and year components.
+This is helpful later on, when substitution is done with the `ReplacementTags` strategy.

+The formats extracted are compatible with the [SimpleDataFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html) in Java.
+Note, that the information extraction is not guaranteed to succeed, i.e. fields may be missing/empty.

 ### Name Annotation

 Name annotations are driven by triggers such as titles like `Dr.` or names from